stanleyqubit/MWSE/docs/source/guides/metadata.md

 -  `mge-xe`

     A dependency the MGE XE version.
+This follows the same semver pattern as mod dependencies, so you should put `>=` before the version number to require a minimum version.

     The version is checked using the version string, which can be found in the second line of `MWSE.log` (ignore the last `.0`):

         Found MGE XE.
 Version: 0.15.0.0

     The version can also be checked using `mge.getVersion()` in the lua console.

-    Put `>=` before the version number to require a minimum version.

     Example: